lrolofson/lrolofson.github.io/about.markdown

 This is Leland.
 You can call him Lee if you prefer monosyllabic names.

 {{ ageYears | round }} years old.
 Huge dork.
-Likes lots of things, but likes computers and plants the most.
 Mostly harmless.
+Mediocre at lots of things.

 <br>